chrdavis/chrdavis.github.io/_posts/2019-12-1-I-Killed-The-Windows-Desktop-Cleanup-Wizard.md

   <b>2000 - 2006</b><br>
 </p>

+It has been 13 years since the code has been removed and 5 years since support for Windows XP ended.
+Yet, I still see the little bastard on old point of sale or tv displays every now and then at the mall or the airport.
+The reality is it will outlive us all.

 ### UPDATE
 After going through the code changes some more I found that my friend Aidan Low had removed the infamous balloon tip almost a year prior to my change that removed the feature entirely.
 Ah well.